 Though small and straightforward, you can often deal with problems with DIY.
 Through the help of basic plumbing knowledge, a few tools, and how-to resources, issues like a clogged toilet can generally be resolved on your own in no time — thus saving you money.

-However, it’s essential to know when to call in a professional plumber.
+However, knowing when to call in a professional plumber is essential.
 For example, when the job requires extensive knowledge or if you’re uncomfortable doing it yourself.